-The base dataset used to identify fine announcements was from the GDPR Enforcement Tracker.
-Although not professing to be an exhaustive list, when the data were downloaded in May 2020 this resulted in 277 records.
+The base dataset used to identify fine announcements was from the GDPR Enforcement Tracker (CMS Legal 2021).
+Although not professing to be an exhaustive list, the initial data download resulted in 277 records.
 Manually filtering these records for those involving publicly listed companies (or a subsidiary of a publicly listed company3) resulted in 71 rows.
-Some announcement dates were found to be missing and filled in from press reports and official data protection authority publications where applicable.
+Some announcement dates were found to be missing and were instead found from press reports and official data protection authority publications where applicable.
 It was necessary to exclude certain records due to a missing date such as Facebook (Germany) and Unicredit (Czech Republic/Slovakia).
 Events on the same day were consolidated into one e.g. Eni Gas e Luca, EDP Spain.
 Entries which had potentially overlapping event windows were also filtered e.g. Vodafone (2 events).
 Share price and market index data were extracted from Yahoo!Finance (2019) along with firm demographics such as annual revenue, market capitalisation and industry sector.
-Information was not available for all the events on Yahoo!Finance e.g. Louis Group (Cyprus), Xfera (now privately owned) and Avon Cosmetics (event was pre-public), thus these events had to be filtered out also, leaving 48 records.
+Information was not available for all the events on Yahoo!Finance e.g. Louis Group (Cyprus), Xfera (now privately owned) and Avon Cosmetics (event was prepublic), thus these events had to be filtered out also, leaving 48 records.
 The most appropriate market index was chosen as a reference in each case (Kannan, Rees and Sridhar (2007) highlighted the importance of the market reference), ideally one which included the candidate company itself but adjusted, if needed, due to lack of availability of data in Yahoo!Finance.
 Some firms had multiple listings in which case the primary listing and associated index were used.
-The date range was limited, naturally, from the earliest fine since the introduction of the GDPR in 2018 (actually, January 2019) until the date of download but it was decided to cap the data at 31/12/2019 in order to avoid market uncertainties due to COVID-19, that being a long-term confounding event in itself.
-This date capping reduced the dataset from 48 to 25 events for analysis.
+The date range was limited, naturally, from the earliest fine since the introduction of the GDPR in 2018 (actually, January 2019) until the date of download but it was decided to cap the data at 31/12/2019 in order to avoid market uncertainties due to COVID-19, that being a long-term confounding event in itself - for example, He at al. (2020) report on the impact of COVID-19 on Chinese markets in general using event study techniques citing the closure of Wuhan in January 2020 as the start of the outbreak with Alam, Wei and Wahid (2020) making similar observations on the Australian stock market commencing February 2020 through a similar approach4.
+This COVID-19 date capping reduced the dataset from 48 to 25 events going forwards for analysis.